 Connective tissue cells regularly replace the fabric of fascia.
 Over the course of a year, about half of the fascial tissue in your body is replaced.
 A note of interest is that connective tissue cells also produce enzymes and messenger substances that fibroblasts interact with, which influences the body’s immune system.

-Once you get involved in the body’s immune system you’re talking life and death, as well as systemic involvement and one might propose that fascia is elemental to our very existence!
+Once you get involved in the body’s immune system, you’re talking about life and death as well as systemic involvement, and one might propose that fascia is elemental to our very existence!
 But more on this later.

-From a functional perspective HA plays an important role in the liquid content of loose types of connective tissue.
-It is viscous, has good flow properties, and forms the synovial fluid in major joints.
+From a functional perspective, HA plays an important role in the liquid content of loose types of connective tissue.
+It is vicious, has good flow properties, and forms the synovial fluid in major joints.

 Did you make it through all of those scientific terms?
 Good job!
 And if not, don’t worry…there won’t be a test later.
 But these terms will come up in more of the info we’ll be posting about fascia, so stay tuned!